 For those bulbs types exempt from EISA the following O&M assumptions should be used: Life of the baseline bulb is assumed to be 1.32 year; baseline replacement cost is assumed to be $3.5.

 For non-exempt EISA bulb types defined above, the following O&M assumptions should be used: Life of the baseline bulb is assumed to be 1.32 year; baseline replacement cost is assumed to be $5.

+It is important to note that for cost-effectiveness screening purposes, the O&M cost adjustments should only be applied in cases where the light bulbs area actually in service and so should be multiplied by the appropriate ISR.

-Measure Code: RS-LTG-ESCC-V03-150601
+Measure Code: RS-LTG-ESCC-V04-160601